cbillowes/curious-programmer-oxygen/content/posts/2016-06-16-design-changes-in-html5/index.md

 ## JavaScript APIs

-For a long time browser implementers were making up JavaScript APIs for browsers.
+For a long time browser implementors were making up JavaScript APIs for browsers.
 Now the HTML 5 specification has sections dedicated to web application APIs.
 Some include:

 -   Drag and drop
--   Fullscreen
+-   Full screen
 -   History
 -   IndexDB
 -   Online and Offline events